For a list of orchards spanning the four corners of the Twin Cities metro area, visit our FFTC Guide to Twin Cities Apple Orchards.

-We didn’t make it into the restaurant or the General Store to check out what they had available since my kids were melting down.
+We didn’t make it into the General Store to check out what they had available since my kids were melting down.
 From what we did experience in the hour we were there, I was glad for the variety of things to do and for the choice to pick your own apples without needing to go into the Festival.
-I didn’t like the commercial feeling of it or the steep price to go into the festival.
+I didn’t like the commercial feeling of it or the steep admission price.

-Picking: Click here for a chart of what should be ripe in the orchard.
+Picking: Find a chart of what should be ripe in the orchard.
 When in doubt, call the hotline at 952-873-3654.

 This little haven is one of the few places to pick-your-own apples in Dakota County.
 To read more about the orchard in detail, try this outing review here.

-Picking: Click here for the apple-picking chart.
-Raspberries are also available for $4 per pint, be sure to call 952-985-5425 before coming out.
+Picking: Find the apple-picking chart here.
+Raspberries and pumpkins are also available; be sure to call 952-985-5425 before coming out.